Chinese woman sentenced to 8 months for Mar-a-Lago trespass

 FORT LAUDERDALE, Fla.
 (AP) — A federal judge on Monday sentenced a Chinese businesswoman to eight months in prison for trespassing at President Donald Trump’s Mar-a-Lago club and lying to Secret Service agents.

-Judge Roy Altman also ordered that 33-year-old Yujing Zhang be turned over to immigration officials for deportation upon her release.
+U.S. District Judge Roy Altman also ordered that 33-year-old Yujing Zhang be turned over to immigration officials for deportation upon her release.
 Because she received nearly eight months’ credit for being jailed since her arrest March 30, she has about a week more to serve.
+Sentencing guidelines called for a sentence of zero to six months, but the law allowed for up to six years.

+Zhang told Altman she went to Mar-a-Lago “to meet the president and family and just make friends.”
+When an incredulous Altman questioned her about whether she thought she could really meet the Trumps, Zhang laughed loudly and said she hoped to meet other people, too.
+Zhang then told Altman that the president told reporters that he had invited Zhang to Mar-a-Lago.
+That never happened, and Altman called that another lie.

-Assistant U.S. Attorney Rolando Garcia argued for an 18-month sentence, saying Zhang “lied to everybody” to get into Mar-a-Lago, including Secret Service agents, the club’s receptionist and even her taxi driver.
-Garcia also pointed to the electronics found on her person and in her hotel.
+Assistant U.S. Attorney Rolando Garcia cited Zhang’s falsehoods in arguing for an 18-month sentence, saying Zhang “lied to everybody” to get into Mar-a-Lago, including Secret Service agents, the club’s receptionist and even her taxi driver.
+Garcia also pointed to the electronics found on her person and in her hotel room.

 “That certainly does not suggest she is some misguided tourist.
 She had an agenda,” Garcia said.